 - Marking and feedback will be done as soon as possible following completion of the lesson or work. - Teachers will mark children's work with a green pen. - Written comments by the teacher will follow the school's Handwriting Scheme. - Written comments by the teacher will be used to encourage, motivate, praise, correct, instruct or indicate the next steps in the child's learning. - Feedback and targets should focus first and foremost on progress towards the Learning Challenge and/or objectives of the task (it is not necessary to comment if the child has met the Learning Challenge as the work itself will show this). - In all subjects, up to 3 key words or subject specific vocabulary will be underlined by the teacher to indicate incorrect spelling.
 The correct spelling for the word will be written at the end of the piece of work (modelled by the teacher) and children will be expected to write that word out 3 times next to it.
 For certain children this will be done at the teacher's discretion. - Incorrect punctuation will be circled and the correct version written above, or next to the mistake. - Handwriting needs to match the agreed handwriting practice in school and work of an unsatisfactory standard may have to be rewritten, partly or entirely. - Individual targets will be set, as and when appropriate, across the curriculum, indicated by an asterisk. - Feedback may include opportunities for children to re-write, correct, improve or further practise relevant sections of the work.
-In this case, children will be expected to respond to the feedback. - Comments must be written in language appropriate to the child's stage of development. - As children progress through school, they must add their initials to show they have read them.
-Pupils in Year 2 will begin to do this towards the end of KS1.
-Children may have a further task to undertake as a result of teacher feedback which should be completed in purple pen/pencil as appropriate. - Children will use a purple pen/pencil for: editing, redrafting, correcting errors and self-assessment opportunities as directed by their teacher.
+In this case, children will be expected to respond to the feedback. - Comments must be written in language appropriate to the child's stage of development. - Children will use a purple pen/pencil for: editing, redrafting, correcting errors and self-assessment opportunities as directed by their teacher.